recervictory/imperf/README.md

-# imperf
+# Imperf
-Package for identification of imperfect repeats
+A Python Package for identification of imperfect repeats